Long Term Care (Nursing Home)

 Mauno Kaihla Koti (nursing home) nursing home has ward, semi-private and private accommodation.
 Residents are encouraged to bring personal items to decorate their rooms to help with adjustment.
 Staff are friendly and helpful and try very hard to make each person feel comfortable and secure.
 Meals are provided with care and attention to special dietary needs.

 All programs and services offered are regulated by the Ontario Long Term Care Homes Act.
-Admission to the facility is co-ordinated by the Community Care Access Center and Mauno Kaihla Koti.
+Admission to the facility is co-ordinated by the North East Local Health Integration Network (NE LHIN) and Mauno Kaihla Koti.

 Philosophy of Care